EDT-Partners-Tech/oss-lecture-infrastructure/README.md

 ## 📄 License

-This infrastructure code is proprietary and confidential.
-Unauthorized use is prohibited.
+This infrastructure code is free to use under the [Creative Commons 4.0 license](License.txt)

 ---